 - Big Eater: Alana is depicted as this.
 She may not look like the biggest eater in the family compared to June, but she is most adamant about food.

-- Big Fun: How Shannon and Alana see themselves.
+- Big Fun: How June and Alana see themselves.

 - Cheerful Child: Alana's usually upbeat about everything.